 There are a few key elements of every lottery: the pool of potential winners, the method of selecting those winners, and the prizes themselves.
 The pool is the collection of tickets and their counterfoils from which the winning numbers are drawn.
 This pool must be thoroughly mixed before being used, and a mechanical means of mixing is often used to ensure that chance determines the winning numbers or symbols.
 This can include shaking or tossing the tickets, but computer technology is increasingly being used for this purpose because of its ability to store information about large pools and randomly select numbers.

 The number of potential winners can be determined by the organizers, but there must always be some minimum amount of prize money available.
-It is common for this to be split among several winners, but in some cases the prize money must be distributed evenly to all entrants.
+It is common for this to be split among several winners, but in some data macau cases the prize money must be distributed evenly to all entrants.
 The cost of organizing and promoting the lottery must be deducted from the total prize pool, and a percentage is normally retained by the organizers or sponsors for their own profit and tax purposes.
 The remaining prize amount is the jackpot.

 Lotteries have a long history, dating back to the Roman Empire and even the ancient Chinese.
 They have been used to finance everything from road construction to public works projects.
 In colonial America, the building of many of the first American colleges and universities owed a great deal to lotteries.
 Even George Washington sponsored a lottery to help pay for a road across the Blue Ridge Mountains.